 A distribution's entropy is a measure of the randomness it contains.
-The first metric we examine, conditional entropy, measures the likelihood of predicting the (N + 1)th value given the last N values.
+The first metric we examine, conditional entropy, measures the likelihood of predicting the $(N + 1)^{th}$ value given the last N values.
 Given the target peer's buffer of recent messages, this metric represents the amount of auto-correlation in the incoming stream, but not the statistical similarity between two streams.

-A more appropriate metric is the relative entropy or the KL distance, an entropy-based measure of dissimilarity between two probability distributions.
-The KL-distance metric, however, is known to lack robustness for small sample set sizes.
+A more appropriate metric is the relative entropy or the Kullback-Leibler (KL) distance, an entropy-based measure of dissimilarity between two probability distributions.
+The KL-divergence metric, however, is known to lack robustness to small sample set sizes.
 Given that history buffers at target nodes are finite in size, this metric is unlikely to produce the most efficient detector of proactive requests.

-In investigating possible metrics, our search led us to the related areas of multimedia databases and bioinformatics, where similarity metrics are used to index and retrieve documents, images, musical pieces, and biological sequences [12-15].
+Our ongoing search led us to the related areas of multimedia databases and bioinformatics, where similarity metrics are used to index and retrieve documents, images, musical pieces, and biological sequences [7, 8, 15, 19].
 Similarity between data sets is determined using frequency histograms.
 Histogram similarity metrics include weighted Euclidean distance, square distance, and absolute difference.
 Smaller values from these measures indicate a higher level of similarity between two streams.